DJSeb/kernelshark-naps/doc/user/user-manual.md

 1. Ensure all source files (`.c`, `.cpp`, `.h`) of Naps are in the `src/plugins` subdirectory of your KernelShark project directory.
 2. Ensure the `CMakeLists.txt` file in said subdirectory contains instructions for building the plugin (copy the style of other Qt-using GUI plugins).
-Adjust the build instructions if `_UNMODIFIED_KSHARK` build is desired.
 3. Build KernelShark (plugins are built automatically).
 4. (**Installation**) Start KernelShark.
 Plugins built this way will be loaded automatically.
 If that for some reason failed, look for the SO as for any other default-built KernelShark plugin, again in GUI or via the CLI.